j5s/bin2src/README.md

   Verify if it's accepted by your O.S., compiler, language standards, memory at runtime, etc.

-* if the file has more dots, in addition to the dot that separates the extension name, the output file name will be the first name before the first dot.
+* if the file has more dots, in addition to the dot that separates the extension name and you don't use the `--out-file` or `-f` command line option, the output file name will be the first name before the first dot.
 Example (generating a 'y' file):

   `abc.def.ghi.x` => `abc.y`